Everlasting Kingdom: Unraveling the Bible’s Secrets

 Tertullian’s “Old Covenant”

 A “testament” or “covenant” is a contract.
 The term old testament is only used in 2 Corinthians 3:14.
 In reality, it only applies to the terms of the contract that Moses received on Mount Sinai, or at most, this unique reference might apply to the Pentateuch—the first five books of the Bible, “when Moses is read”.
 I usually put the words “old testament”, or as it is in some versions such as the American Standard, “old covenant” in quotes because the term is usually treated as tho it applied to everything contained from Genesis to Malachi, and is used with varying magnitudes of contempt!
-The hundreds of “old testament” quotations within the “new testament” should be a very strong statement of continuity rather than that of discontinuance!
+The hundreds of “old testament” quotations within the “new testament” should be a very strong statement of continuity rather than a disconnect!
 The New Books are the icing on the cake, but you still need the underlying cake.

 Doctrinally speaking, I have no use for Tertullian’s “right to interpret Scripture”.
 For example, he was also the first to coin “Trinitas” or “Trinity”.
 Yet Trinity is never mentioned in the Bible, nor are the accompanying terms homousis and ousis.
 Those terms were adopted from the Stoics.
 Trinities have been found in Pagan writings ever since the tower of Babylon.
 He also taught that the Scriptures should only be read “at church”, because he assumed that only the Catholic Church has the right to interpret Scripture and establish doctrine.